dpriskorn/dolibarr_python_api_public/README.md

 ## Thanks
 I want to thank all the people at the Dolibarr forum who helped me with understanding the inner workings of the API when I failed.

+## Assessment by Claude based on SCC
+Looking at the code metrics provided, I notice a few potential areas for improvement:

+1. Unbalanced Code-to-Test Ratio
+- There are 96 Python files with 6,210 lines of code
+- But only 75 test files with 1,087 lines of test code
+- This suggests test coverage may be insufficient
+- Aim for at least 1:1 ratio of test code to production code

+2. High Cyclomatic Complexity
+- Controllers have 57 complexity points across 26 files
+- Views have 120 complexity points across 14 files
+- Consider refactoring complex views to reduce cognitive load
+- Break down complex methods into smaller, more focused ones

+3. Comments-to-Code Distribution
+- 1,997 comments for 6,210 lines of code (about 32% comment ratio)
+- Comments seem concentrated in tests (1,125 comments) rather than main code
+- Consider adding more documentation in the main codebase, especially for complex logic

+4. Structural Improvements
+- Consider splitting larger files (some views/controllers may be too large)
+- Look for opportunities to extract common functionality into base classes
+- Could potentially reorganize code to improve the module structure